allinurl/goaccess/README.md

     docker run --restart=always -d -p 80:8080 -v "/home/user/data:/srv/data" allinurl/goaccess

-Inside your folder `/home/user/data` you can place your `goaccess.conf` file, which will be used by [**Docker**](https://hub.docker.com/r/allinurl/goaccess/) to configure goaccess.
-If no configuration will be present, a new empty file will be created.
+You can place your `goaccess.conf` file inside your `/home/user/data` directory, which will be used by [**Docker**](https://hub.docker.com/r/allinurl/goaccess/) to configure goaccess.
+If no configuration is present, a new empty file will be created.

 ## Distributions ##